-The Audit Committee of our Board has selected the firm of KPMG as the Company's independent auditors for 2024.
+The Audit Committee of our Board has selected the firm of KPMG as the Company's independent auditors for 2025.
 Our Board and the Audit Committee believe that the continued retention of KPMG as the Company's independent auditor is in the best interests of the Company and its stockholders.
-Stockholder ratification of this selection is not required by law or by our Bylaws.
-Nevertheless, our Board has chosen to submit it to the stockholders for their ratification.
+Stockholder ratification of this selection is not required by law or by our Bylaws, but our Board has chosen to submit it to the stockholders for ratification because we value the opinions of stockholders.